misconceptor/learn/README.md

+# git cheatsheet

-git status //view status of staged and unstaged changes
+* git status //view status of staged and unstaged changes

-git add .  //add all changes from current recursive to staged area
+* git add .  //add all changes from current recursive to staged area

-git commit -m comment //commit to local repo
+* git commit -m comment //commit to local repo

-git push   //push from local repo to remote git pull //pull from remote into local
+* git push   //push from local repo to remote
+* git pull //pull from remote into local